 About VDT

-VDT brings professionals and non-professionals together to create productions and special projects that are widely distributed and applied in arts and non-arts settings.
+VDT brings professionals and non-professionals together to create Productions and Special Projects that are widely distributed and applied in both arts and non-arts settings.

-VDT’s work is inclusive, collaborative and trauma-informed, integrated with robust safeguarding at every stage of our creative process.
+VDT’s work is inclusive, collaborative and trauma-informed and imbued with robust safeguarding at every stage of the creative process.
 Participation and Professional Development is central to everything we do.

-We prioritise working with women and girls, placing the female experience centre stage to provoke debate around equality of opportunity and highlight the need for social change.
+We prioritise working with young people and women at risk, placing the female experience centre stage to provoke debate around equality of opportunity and highlight the need for social change, especially around violence towards women and girls (VAWG).

 Brave, intelligent entertainment